stoplightio/prism/docs/guides/cli.md

 [CLI] ●  note      GET        http://127.0.0.1:4010/pets/10
 ```

-The output violations will be reported on the standard output and as a response header
+The output violations will be reported on the standard output and as a response header (`sl-violations`)

 ```bash
 prism proxy examples/petstore.oas2.yaml https://petstore.swagger.io/v2